-- the commitment to reside in New Zealand test;
+- The commitment to reside in New Zealand test (which is the only pathway that allows an overseas person to live in the acquired residential property);

-- the increased housing test;
+- The increased housing test;

-- the non-residential use test:
+- The non-residential use test;

-- · the incidental residential use test; or
+- The incidental residential use test; or

-- the benefit to New Zealand test.
+- The benefit to New Zealand test.

-The OIA also provides exemptions for investing in sensitive land, including:
+- The OIA also provides exemptions for investing in sensitive land, such as:

-- · Periodic leases:

-- · Residential tenancies of less than five years;

-- Off the plans large apartment developments;

-- · Hotel units; and
+- Periodic leases; - Residential tenancies of less than five years; - Off-the-plans large apartment developments which has received an exemption certificate to sell to foreign investors; - Hotel units acquired and leased back; and - Forestry rights of less than 1,000 hectares.

-- Forestry rights.